PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 model_for_all.save("Models/model_for_all")
 {% endhighlight %}

 We should now split our whole dataset into its numerals, vowels and consonants components.
-This part is a little tedious, but is necessary to ensure that we will test and validate our specified model on samples that were not seen during the previous learning.
+This part is a little tedious but is necessary to ensure that we will test and validate our specified model on samples that were not seen during the previous learning.

 To do that, we define an `extract_subset` function that allows us to extract samples for which the label is in a given range.
 For instance, to extract only the consonants, we should extract all the samples with a label between 0 and 9.